hvpham-yorku/group2-fitiva/docs/ITR1/log.md

 ---

+# 8. we don't have any concerns with the project or group members.

+---

-# 8. Next Steps (Preview for ITR2)
+# 9. Next Steps (Preview for ITR2)
 - Identify ITR2 stories (assigned in Meeting 10)
 - Plan improvements:
   - Expand tests and UI polish
-  - Add dashboards/rewards/reflection flows
+  - Add dashboards rewards/reflection flows